Doxense/foundationdb-dotnet-client/README.md

 FoundationDB.Net Client
 =======================

-This is a C#/.NET binding for FoundationDB.
+These are the officially supported C#/.NET bindings for FoundationDB.

 This code is licensed under the 3-clause BSD Licence.